ESMValGroup/ESMValCore/doc/contributing.rst

 `Actions tab <https://github.com/ESMValGroup/ESMValCore/actions>`__
 of the repository.

+When opening a pull request, if you wish to run the Github Actions `Test <https://github.com/ESMValGroup/ESMValCore/actions/workflows/run-tests.yml>`__ test, you can activate it via a simple comment containing the @runGAtests tag (e.g. "@runGAtests" or "@runGAtests please run" - in effect, tagging the runGAtests bot that will start the test automatically).
+This is useful to check if a certain feature that you included in the Pull Request, and can be tested for via the test suite, works across the supported Python versions, and both on Linux and OSX.

 The configuration of the tests run by CircleCI can be found in the directory `.circleci <https://github.com/ESMValGroup/ESMValCore/blob/main/.circleci>`__, while the configuration of the tests run by GitHub Actions can be found in the